ethagnawl/pi-wall-utils/README.md

 ## Status

 ### Generate
-The meta config file is capable of being used to dynamically generate .piwall config files.
+The meta config file is capable of being used to dynamically generate functional .piwall config files -- caveats follow.

 It calculates the height, width and offsets (X and Y) for the top-level wall and each screen according to the dimensions (height, width and bezel) defined in the individual screen config blocks.
 In theory, this simplifies the configuration workflow because it prevents the developer from having to make changes in multiple places when making modifications or adding new screens.